-Joseph Simon de la Pointe was the first family member to arrive in the Gulf Coast colony of La Louisiane from French Canada.
+Joseph Simon de la Pointe was the first of his family to arrive in the Gulf coast colony of Louisiane from French Canada.
 Upon petitioning the King of France, Joseph Simon de la Pointe was granted a small land concession in the Pascagoula River delta around 1718.
 He constructed a two-story home, married Marie Foucault, and started a family.
-His wife died early in their marriage leaving him with two young daughters to raise (Foster and Daw 1991:2).
+His wife died early in their marriage, leaving him with two young daughters to raise (Foster and Daw 1991:2).
 One of the daughters, Marie Josephine Simon de la Pointe (b. ca. 1723), married Hugo Ernestus Krebs (b.
 1714) around 1741 in the La Pointe home.
-Joseph Simon's other daughter, Marie Jeanne Simon de la Pointe, married Augustin Rochon of Mobile and moved to a plantation on Mobile Bay around 1750 (site 1BA337; Gums 2000).
+Joseph Simon's other daughter, Marie Jeanne Simon de la Pointe, married Augustin Rochon of Mobile and moved to a plantation on Mobile Bay by the late 1750s (site 1BA337; Gums 2000).

-According to a 1991 compilation of La Pointe-Krebs family history, based on 30 years of genealogical research by an eighth-generation descendant of Hugo Ernestus Krebs, he was born in 1714, one of nine children of Johann Krebs and Anna Charitas Fritsch, in the Alsace-Lorraine area of France, on the Moselle River in what is now west-central Germany (Foster and Daw 1991:2, 7-8).
-Krebs arrived on Mississippi's French colonial Gulf Coast around 1730, at age 16 or 17.
+According to a 1991 compilation of La Pointe-Krebs family history, based on 30 years of genealogical research by an eighth-generation descendant of Hugo Ernestus Krebs, Hugo was born in 1714, one of nine children of Johann Krebs and Anna Charitas Fritsch, in the Alsace-Lorraine area of France, on the Moselle River in what is now west-central Germany (Foster and Daw 1991:2, 7-8).
+Krebs arrived on Mississippi's French colonial Gulf coast around 1730, at age 16 or 17.
 After Joseph Simon's death, Hugo took over the plantation and consequently the concession came to be known as the La Pointe-Krebs Plantation.
 Krebs also acquired land in New Orleans and Mobile, where the family built second homes.
-The Krebs family became one of the largest on the north-central Gulf Coast, with many modern Mississippi citizens claiming family ties.
+The Krebs family became one of the largest on the north-central Gulf coast, with many modern Mississippi citizens claiming family ties.
 At one point in its history, the Pascagoula area was known as Krebsville.
-A 1745 census recorded a population of ten European colonials and 60 enslaved Africans living in the area.
+A 1745 census recorded a population of 10 European colonials and 60 enslaved Africans living in the area.

 Hugo Krebs and Marie Josephine Simon de la Pointe had seven children: Joseph (born 1742), Marie (1745), Mathias (1747), François (1748), Pierre (1748), Marguerite (1749), and Augustin (1750).
-Marie died in 1751, a year after giving birth to her last child, and is buried in the parish cemetery in Mobile.
+Marie Josephine died in 1751, a year after giving birth to her last child, and is buried in the parish cemetery in Mobile.
 By 1753 Hugo remarried Marie Anne Chauvin dit Joyeuse, a widow living in New Orleans.
-They also had seven children: Daniel (1755), Antoine Raphel (1756), Marie Theresa (1759), Ann Charita (1762), Basil (1764), Marie Rose (1766), and Cecile (1767).
-Nearly all of Hugo's children lived to adulthood, spending some time growing up at Krebs Plantation.
+They also had seven children: Hugo Daniel (1754), Antoine Raphael (1756), Maria Theresa (1759), Ann Charita (1761), Basillio (1764), Maria Rose (1766), and Cecilia (1767).
+Nearly all of Hugo's children lived to adulthood, after growing up at Krebs Plantation.

-In local histories, Hugo Krebs is best known for his invention of a roller-type cotton gin around 1772, over two decades before Eli Whitney invented his famous gin.
-In fact, a many kinds of cotton gins were developed by enterprising Gulf Coast colonials in the century before Eli Whitney's successful design revolutionized cotton production in the American South.
-The first "mill for ginning" cotton in this region appeared on a plantation near New Orleans in 1725, a rollertype model based on a design developed much earlier in India.
-Several other variations on that style were promoted by colonial inventors throughout the French, British, and Spanish colonial periods (Thomas 1965; Holmes 1969).
+In local histories Hugo Krebs is best known for his invention of a roller-type cotton gin around 1772, more than two decades before Eli Whitney invented his famous gin.
+In fact, many kinds of cotton gins were developed by enterprising Gulf coast colonials in the century before Eli Whitney's successful design revolutionized cotton production in the American South.
+The first "mill for ginning" cotton in this region appeared on a plantation near New Orleans in 1725, a roller-type model based on a design developed much earlier in India.
+Several other variations on that style were promoted by colonial inventors throughout the French, British, and Spanish colonial periods (Holmes 1969; Thomas 1965).

-British surveyor and naturalist Bernard Romans witnessed Hugo Krebs' own version in operation during his visit to Pascagoula in the 1770s:
+British surveyor and naturalist Bernard Romans witnessed Hugo Krebs' version in operation during his visit to Pascagoula in the 1770s: